We've made some changes to the way we offer laser cutting and engraving!

 In order to help you use the laser cutter successfully (and safely), we ask that you read through the following policies:

-- All customers must have a completed safety waiver on file (you can do it when you come in) and complete an in-person orientation before using the laser for the first time.
+- All customers must have a completed safety waiver on file (you can do it when you come in).
 It would also be helpful to read through the Dremel Laser Cutter Basics before your first visit.

-- During the in-person orientation, a staff member will have you load and prepare a sample file and then send it to the machine.
-We'll be showing you the basics and getting you ready to run your own jobs.
+- On your first visit, we'll be showing you the basics and getting you ready to run your own jobs.